LouisBarranqueiro/hexo-theme-tranquilpeak/docs/user.md

    * 2: Display medium sidebar on large and medium screen and header bar on small screen and medium sidebar is swiped when open button is clicked
    * 3: Display header bar on all screens and large sidebar is swiped when open button is clicked
    * 4: Display header bar on all screens and medium sidebar is swiped when open button is clicked)
+- **clear_reading** : Hide sidebar on all article page to let article take full width to improve reading, and enjoy wide images and cover images.
+Useless if `sidebar_behavior` is equal to `3` or `4`. (true: enable, false: disable).
+Default behavior : `theme.clear_reading` value in theme configuration file.
 - **toc_title** : Head title displayed at the top of the table of contents.
 - **thumbnail_image** : Display thumbnail image of each post on index pages
 - **read_more_message** : Message displayed after the `<!-- more -->` comment or after 300 characters in post